 It has been more than five years since we said goodbye to the Android Market and hello to Google Play.
 You may have long since adjusted to the change, but there's been a version of the Android Market out there all this time.
 Google's putting an end to that soon, though.
 On June 30th 2017, the Android Market client on Android 2.1 and earlier will stop working.
 Read More

 Pop quiz: How long does it take for a new version of Android to be widely adopted?
 A new version of Android comes out, AOSP updates, OEMs adapt it to a myriad of devices, and carriers test the updates.
 That process.
 How long does it take?

 It's a tough question to answer, mostly because Google doesn't provide data like that.
 The official site shows a 6 month version history, and that's it.
 Anyone looking for a decent amount of data is out of luck.
 There’s no way to view the long journey older Android versions have taken, and no way to see the bigger picture of how the update process eventually works out.
 Read More

 Beyond Ynth may not be the most catchy title in the world, but the game has already proved to be a big hit on the iOS App Store for both iPhone and iPad.

 If you're familiar with the game, you'll no doubt be pleased to know that it has made the big jump across to the Android world, and is now available to buy from the Market for $3.99.

 The game itself is quite simple: you must complete various puzzles on multiple levels, recovering stolen diamonds along the way.
+These puzzles not only look great, but the physics involved in them is very realistic as well, making for an immersive gaming experience that few mobile games can offer.
 Read More

 Almost 2 months ago, CNN pushed out its first news app to the Android Market, though with one quite annoying caveat - it was created specifically for Honeycomb devices, which were quite scarce to say the least (i.e. the XOOM).